JetBrains/intellij-sdk-docs/topics/ui/controls/text_area.md

 ### Validation

 If the user types an invalid value, highlight the text area with red and show an error message in a tooltip.
-For more details see [Validation errors](validation_errors.md).
+For more details, see [Validation errors](validation_errors.md).

 ![](text_area_error.png){width=306}